MateuszKolinski/RedditDuplicateFinder/README.md

 Fetches all submission titles on a specific subreddit via pushshift and then matches them with the current submission stream.

-If names match, sends a report with previous submission's IDs for moderators to check and act upon.
+If names match, script sends a report with previous submission's IDs for moderators to check and act upon.